harisont/kappanneo/README.md

 i've always loved biology and mathematics, therfore i:

 0. studied computer science (and **not** mathematics, as you can tell by looking at the indexing of this list)
-1. managed to arrange an Erasmus excahnge in Sweden, where i spent my last semester of my italian bachelor
+1. managed to arrange an Erasmus excahnge in Sweden, where i spent the last semester of my italian bachelor
 2. did my bachelor thesis on private blockchains and token-based access control (before its widespread adoption)
 3. hated what i saw in both the research, and the real, world
 4. got stuck on a high performance computing master for a while